krishnabrchand/generator-scaffolder/README.md

 Lets take more precise look into each of the config sections:

 #### Baseline
 `"src": "src"` - source files folder name.
-If you need another folder - rename folder and change this name inside `config` `"dest": "dist"` - folder where all files will be compiled, same as with src - if you need to change this, rename folder and change `config`
+If you need another folder - rename folder and change this name inside `config`.

+`"dest": "dist"` - folder where all files will be compiled, same as with src - if you need to change this, rename folder and change `config`.

 `"debug": false` - if `true`, enable [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) in production mode.

 `"cache_boost": false` - if `true` - add extra hash for every bundle, e.g. `app.js?9fa40fa90e1c6031a8e7` - good for cache boost for static websites, and also split `app.js` file into separate files: your custom code, vendors code and `runtime.js` file - to make sure everything load as it should.

 `"minimize": true` - if `false` - disable `CSS/JS` minification.
 Enabled by default

 #### Linters